SonarSource/sonar-custom-plugin-example/README.md

 ### How to use these files

 It is recommended you check out the sources in `src/main/js/` directly.
-The code is well commented, and provides real-world examples on how to interact with SonarQube.
+The code is well-commented and provides real-world examples of how to interact with SonarQube.

 The pages are registered in `src/main/java/org/sonarsource/plugins/example/web/MyPluginPageDefinition.java`, and their respective front-end source code is located in `src/main/js/`.
 These examples use different stacks to demonstrate different possibilities: